ArinaLau/Books-App/README.md

 # Simple Book Rating App

 This is a simple book rating app created using ReactJS.
-It uses functional components with hooks and has CRD functionality.
+It uses functional components with hooks and has CRUD functionality.

 ## Usage